Kostelec nad Orlicí: Demographics

+Transport

+Kostelec nad Orlicí is located on the railway line Týniště nad Orlicí–Doudleby nad Orlicí.
+The town is served by two train stations.

 Sights

 The principal landmark of the town is the New Kostelec nad Orlicí Castle.
 It was built in the Empire style in 1829–1833 for the Kinsky family.
 Following its return to the ownership of the Kinsky family in 1992, it was restored and opened to the public.
 The building houses the Kinsky Gallery and an exhibition of the history of the town.
 The castle complex includes a large park, which is protected as a nature reserve.

 The Old Castle was originally a Renaissance fortress built before 1620 and reconstructed in 1668 and 1770.
 After the New Castle was built, it was transformed into a manor house and served the needs of officials.

 Existence of the Church of Saint George is first documented in 1323.
-In 1769–1773, the Gothic church was replaced by the current late Baroque building.
+In 1769–1773, the original Gothic church was replaced by the current late Baroque building.